 Meanwhile, each device is also an entry point for infection.
 Moreover, businesses must know that endpoint vulnerability is doubled by the number of applications on each device and whether each app complies with security policies.
 It is why most organizations block multiple sites and apps on their employees’ devices, as attackers can use these platforms to penetrate the network.

 Enterprises should also ensure that their endpoints run on the latest operating system and updated installed applications.

-When ensuring optimum protection, businesses should find the best solution that suits their needs, unique situation, and budget.
+When ensuring optimum protection, businesses should find the best EDR solution that suits their needs, unique situations, and budget.

-Endpoint detection and Response refer to practices used to protect endpoints against possible attacks.
+Endpoint detection and Response refer to practices that protect endpoints against possible attacks.
 To make this possible, it has enhanced security features that monitor endpoint activity, identify threats and suspicious activities, and respond to attacks through automatic actions on the endpoint device.

 It also alerts the security team to detect any malicious movement within the network.
 Hence, it allows immediate investigation and containment of cyberattacks.

-To better understand what (Endpoint detection response) tools is, here are its main objectives and features to protect enterprises’ networks 24/7:
+To better understand what EDR (Endpoint detection response) tools are, here are its main objectives and features to protect enterprises’ networks 24/7: